Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/05-upgrading-to-v1.10.md

 ### BigQuery

-- When jobs exceed their configured timeout, dbt-bigquery sends a cancellation request to the BigQuery job.
-If the request succeeds, dbt cancels the job.
-If the request fails, the BigQuery job may continue running in the background until it finishes or is manually canceled.
+- `dbt-bigquery` cancels BigQuery jobs that exceed their configured timeout by sending a cancellation request.
+If the request succeeds, dbt stops the job.
+If the request fails, the BigQuery job may keep running in the background until it finishes or you cancel it manually.

 ## Quick hits